DongSooMikeSeo/DongSooMikeSeo/README.md

 - love doing/watching comedies, especially IMPROV!
 - love making maps.
 - studied Jounalism, English Liguistics, GIS and Urban Planning.
+- born in Chicago, grew up in Seoul, spent chunk of my 20-30s in NY, now in Seattle.
 - used to be an artillery fire direction officer, a news reporter, and a financial analyst.
 - now working as a data analyst at a labor union.